ASCR Leadership Computing Challenge (ALCC) Projects at NERSC

 Allocations of computer time are awarded through a competitive process by the DOE Office of Advanced Scientific Computing Research.
 For more information about the program and instructions on how to apply see the DOE ALCC page.

 Computer Usage Charging

-When a job runs on one of NERSC's supercomputers, Edison and Cori, charges accrue against one of a user's repository allocations.
+When a job runs on NERSC's supercomputer, Cori, charges accrue against one of a user's repository allocations.
 The unit of accounting for these charges is the "NERSC Hour" (which is equivalent to the previous NERSC "MPP Hour").

 A parallel job is charged for exclusive use of each multi-core node allocated to the job.
 The base charge for each node used by the job is given in the following table.

 |System||Node Architecture||Base Charge per Node Hour (NERSC Hours)||System Size (Nodes)||Cores per Node|